David Robert Mullen

 David Robert Mullen is an American artist and photographer.
 His art spans a wide range of styles from realist, to abstraction, to surrealist.
 David Mullen has practiced fine art photography for over 35 years.
 He views photography as a great printmaking art and has worked in black and white processes such as Van Dyke brown, platinum, silver gelatin and digital formats.
 For the last seventeen years, Mullen has dedicated his time to black and white and color photography as well as painting in water media such as watercolor, gouache, and acrylics.

 Mullen has won numerous awards for his work.

 Philosophical beliefs

-Mullen thinks a person has the right to their spiritual beliefs; he respects this, and believes there is something to glean from all peaceful points of view.
-Reflection of diverse philosophical viewpoints is to keep an open perspective of the world we live.
-In his still life portfolio of orchids and other floras’, his goal is to use the intense beauty found in the natural world as an expression of the effulgence that is seen in all things.
+Mullen has stated that he respects diverse spiritual and philosophical view points, believing they offer a way to maintain an open perspective on the world.
+His still-life photography of orchids and other flora aims to depict natural beauty.

 David has deep feelings about what is going on in the world today and has a keen perspective on religious intolerance, racism, genocide, war and selfish excesses.
 His recent ArtPrize entry entitled, “Post Modern Dark Ages,” is a black and white triptych of images depicting war, ‘the haves and have-nots,’ and a host of environmental consequences.
 It is a dark and somewhat humorous commentary.
 These particular pieces depict controversial personages, both historical and contemporary and the artist's intent is to leave the viewer to contemplate the world we live in.